- 1 1. Clarify Your Purpose

 It’s true that marketing is a perception-building strategy, but it becomes ineffective when you aren’t clear who your market is.
-No matter how much you spend on content marketing, if you’ve taken the wrong turn, you would lose the track.
+No matter how much you spend on content marketing, if you’ve taken the wrong turn, you would lose track.
 So it’s important to know the target audience before starting any type of content creation.

 The market segment doesn’t have to be complicated.
-It’s understandable that it requires some due diligence before anyone jumps to the conclusion.
+It’s understandable that it requires some due diligence before anyone jumps to a conclusion.
 So here are some of the key indicators one should consider analyzing before presuming the market segment: